omar-gamel/nestjs-topics/README.md

 ![Pipes](https://github.com/omar-gamel/nestjs-topics/blob/main/Pipes.PNG)

-ads via Carbon
-Design and Development tips in your inbox.
-Every weekday.
-ADS VIA CARBON
-Pipes
-A pipe is a class annotated with the @Injectable() decorator, which implements the PipeTransform interface.

 Pipes have two typical use cases:

 - <b>transformation:</b> transform input data to the desired form (e.g., from string to integer)